Jump to content

 By Bjarke Thomas Dalslet @Nanotech.dtu.dk

-The Lesker CMS 18 sputter system provides thin films of varying surface roughness.
-This roughness was verified to be dependent on the sputtered material, sputter mode (DC or RF) and the substrate bias strength.
+The Lesker CMS 18 sputter system enables the deposition of thin films with varying surface roughness.
+This roughness was verified to be dependent on the sputtered material, sputter mode (DC or RF), and the substrate bias strength.
 Other probable factors include sputter power and pressure.
 Here you find the results for Ta.
 Similar studies were carried out for SiO2 and Si.

 Ta